-After reading all those nice things about blends … who would actually want to drink single origin coffee?
+After reading all those nice things about blends … who would want to drink single-origin coffee?
 Well, ask your local (specialty) coffee shop and you’ll learn that singles are a big thing in coffee right now!
-The whole specialty coffee hype (we’re using this word in a good way) is actually dependent (mostly) on single origin coffees.
+The whole specialty coffee hype (we’re using this word in a good way) is dependent (mostly) on single-origin coffees.

-So what is a single origin coffee actually?
-In the most straight-forward technical sense a single origin coffee is a batch of coffee that comes from a certain region.
-A region can be anything from a country, a region, a collective of farms, a single farm or even a single field where coffee grows.
-Size of the “region” aside, single origin coffee is one varietal grown in similar growing conditions thus producing a similar flavor and other characteristics in a coffee.
+So what is a single-origin coffee?
+In the most straight-forward technical sense a single-origin coffee is a batch of coffee that comes from a certain region.
+A region can be anything from a country, a region, a collective of farms, a single farm, or even a single field where coffee grows.
+Size of the “region” aside, single-origin coffee is one varietal grown in similar growing conditions thus producing a similar flavor and other characteristics in a coffee.
 This exclusivity adds uniqueness and an exotic sense to a coffee.
 Oh, and, when compared to blends, a whole new experience in coffee flavor!

-A single origin coffee usually has very distinctive flavor notes.
+A single-origin coffee usually has very distinctive flavor notes.
 That is why (specialty) coffee shops mostly serve them using brewing methods that highlight these flavors and pour-over variations will highlight the flavors the best.
-That doesn’t mean a single origin can not work as an espresso, quite in the contrary!
+That doesn’t mean a single origin can not work as an espresso, quite on the contrary!
 But a single origin espresso will usually be quite different from one that was prepared using a more common blend.

-Adding to the excitement of coffee lovers, usually no two single origin coffees will taste the same, so they make a wonderful tasting experience when comparing two or more coffees.
+Adding to the excitement of coffee lovers, usually no two single-origin coffees will taste the same, so they make a wonderful tasting experience when comparing two or more coffees.
 Think Ethiopia on Monday, Honduras on Tuesday, Papua New Guinea on Wednesday, Kenya on Thursday, Guatemala on Friday.
-And there’s still weekend for some exotic explorations like Chinese or Indian coffees.
-Single origin coffees will awaken the coffee explorer in you!
+And there’s still the weekend for some exotic explorations like Chinese or Indian coffees.
+Single-origin coffees will awaken the coffee explorer in you!

 So, which is better for you?